CEREC at Amy Guthrie, D.D.S.

 There's something about the nature of dentists that draws them to new technology.
-But while many hi-tech tools look and sound amazing at first, when you get right down to it, they don't have a lot to offer where it counts--helping patients.
-So our approach at Amy Guthrie, D.D.S. has been to wait for the technologies to mature and prove themselves before jumping onto the bandwagon.
+But while many hi-tech tools look and sound amazing at first when you get right down to it, they don't have a lot to offer where it counts--helping patients.
+So our approach at Amy Guthrie, DDS. has been to wait for the technologies to mature and prove themselves before jumping onto the bandwagon.

 CEREC often works better in your mouth than traditional restorations while being far more convenient for you to have done!